BDubDesigns/wompify/readme.md

 ## Why?

-Because verbs are serious.
-Wompify makes them less so.
+Because the internet is serious business.
+Wompify makes it less so.
 It’s a compact sandbox for DOM mutation, offline lexical mapping, and delightfully dumb linguistic mischief.

+I first got the idea one day on the freeCodeCamp discord.
+The community manager started randomly "WOMP WOMP!"-ing in the general chat channel, and even changed the channel name to include "WOMP-WOMP".
+Many channel members "wompified" their display names as well.
+I'm always looking for a quick project to bang out that will teach me something new, and needed a break from my current project.
+Thus, Wompify was born.

 ## Features

-- 🧠 Tense-aware replacement:
+- Tense-aware replacement:
   Uses the composure library to determine which tense the verb is in, changing the verb to `womp`, `womped`, `womping`, `womps`, etc.

-- 🎩 Case preservation:
+- Case preservation:
   Keeps original case — ALL CAPS, Title Case, or lowercase.

-- 🖌️ Styled and swappable:
+- Styled and swappable:
   Verbs are wrapped in underlined `<span>` elements.
 Hover to reveal a tooltip with the original word.

   - Future versions will allow users to style the span element themselves with CSS from a settings modal.

-- 🛡️ Sensible guardrails:
+- Sensible guardrails:
   Local only, no fetch requests or logging.

-- 🧨 Manual activation (FUTURE):
+- Manual activation (FUTURE):
   Click the “WOMPIFY!” button that floats in the corner.
 Choice for no background script or auto-run.

 ## Install (Dev mode)